JConley1344/SysLib690/GitHub_690.md

 One of my favorite Disney movie quotes is:
 ```
-*Sometimes the right path is not the easiest one*.
+Sometimes the right path is not the easiest one.
 ```
+Something that I noticed when practicing is that if you put it in a blockcode you cannont make it bold or italic.
+This is good information for me to remember.

+## Weekly Modivational Quote

 This sticks out at to me a lot this semester, because I have second guessed my class choices.
 This will be one of the biggest learning semesters I have had.
 Everything I am taking it outside my wheelhouse.
 I must continue to focus , **Challenge Accepted**.

+:happy:
+Jessica